BBC Television, September 6, 2025, (4 mins.).

 This Inter Press Service article quotes Dr. Stephen Zunes, Nov.
 8 2024 by Thalif Deen.
 “This initiative reflects the view of the vast majority of the world’s governments and peoples and is consistent with imperatives of international humanitarian law, but given the major arms supplier of Israel is a veto-wielding permanent member of the Security Council it’s unlikely to have much impact.” [source]

-Gaza War Webinar: Escalating Famine & Genocide.
+Gaza War Webinar: Escalating Famine and Genocide.
 Arab Organization for Human Rights-UK

 Interviews: Middle East,